 How to write work experience on a resume with employment gaps

 Whether planned or not, knowing how to address an employment gap in your resume is essential.
 We highly recommend using the combination resume format because it will put equal importance on your work experience and skills, so the gap won’t be as noticeable.

 If your employment gap takes longer than a year, you can include what you were doing as part of your work experience.
 But only do this if you gained relevant skills or training, and keep it brief.
 Were you a certifications?
 Think about the things you learned and write as job experience.
 If you did freelance work or any consulting during your period of unemployment, be sure to also mention it.

 You should also consider writing a cover letter, as it will give you the space to properly explain why you were unemployed.
 If you need inspiration, we have cover letter examples for an employment gap and more you can review.

 How to write work experience on a resume with no experience

 When you don’t have work experience, think outside the box.
 Were you in any relevant internships?
 Do you have a personal project that relates to the job you are applying to?
 Were you involved in an extracurricular activity that gave you important skills and experience?
 Did your school club arrange fundraising events or donation drives?
 All of these can be written in your resume — they’re valuable!

-You might want to consider using a functional resume that centers around your skills and strengths.
-It will help you show the hiring manager that you're a well-rounded candidate with a lot of potential.
+You might consider using a functional resume that centers around your skills and strengths.
+It will help you show the hiring manager that you’re a well-rounded candidate with a lot of potential.

 To learn other tips and tricks, read our article on How to Write a Resume With No Experience.